-If this year has taught us anything, it’s that we really do not have to travel far to find adventure and that sometimes beauty can be discovered just a short drive away.
+If the last year has taught us anything, it’s that we really do not have to travel far to find adventure and that sometimes beauty can be discovered just a short drive away.
 This was definitely the case with our recent weekend road trip to the Cotswolds, which we were able to enjoy with great friends, making it the ideal weekend away for an active group trip or a relaxing romantic break for two.

 The Cotswolds is a quintessentially English area of outstanding natural beauty and history that’s just a 2-hour drive from the hustle and big city lights of London and although it’s relatively close to England’s vibrant capital city, a trip to The Cotswolds and all of its picturesque villages will make you feel like you’ve been whisked away to land that time forgot.